IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 This website was made as my second Milestone project at [Code Institute](https://codeinstitute.net/).
 The main goal was to create a simple website which is using the technologies that I learned in the second phase and heavily based on JavaScript and its jQuery library and also on Google API libraries.
 The website itself help to us to find cities around the world and we get back a list of Museums, Restaurants and Bars around that area.
-Moreover we can see those places position on the Map with Markers to find them and plan holiday more easily around that area.
+Moreover we can see those place's position on the Map with Markers to find them and plan holiday more easily around that area.
 The site is a single page website therefore very simple and easy to use and don't need any special technical skills to use it.
 After we give a destination there is only one click and we get back results.
 It is also easy to use with one hand when we check it on our phones.
 There is another page called contact page with working email sending function.
 Hence if somebody want to contact me it is possible to do it.